deme-amadou/Spark-SQL-Cheat-sheet/README.md

                               .json("<path>/book/chapter4/data/movies/movies.json")
 ```
 - Reading a Parquet File in Spark
-Parquet is the default format, so we don't need to specify the format when reading
 ```
-val movies9 = spark.read.load("<path>/book/chapter4/data/movies/movies.
+Parquet is the default format, so don't need to specify the format when reading val movies9 = spark.read.load("<path>/book/chapter4/data/movies/movies. parquet")
-parquet")
 ```